 As the summer of 2017 kicks in, this article is more poignant as ever!

-Tourism is the greatest industry on the planet and until the 2008 recession kicked in, world Tourism growth was rising at an approximate rate of 8% year on year.
+Tourism is the greatest industry on the planet and until the 2008 and 2013 recessions kicked in, world Tourism growth was rising at an approximate rate of 8% year on year.
 In order to achieve such massive Tourism growth across our planet, the mass market had to be penetrated by essentially Tour Operators, Airlines, Cruise Lines and more to the point Budget mass market operators.
 Expansion plans in the last two decades have reached historic proportions in most parts of the world, competition became ever greater in the global village and it seemed that every country had a brand, a power message and wanted a piece of the action.
 Tourism no doubt has fueled economic growth, but there is a dark side too, which is the essence of this article.

 Mass Tourism means in reality that not all the people travelling are sufficiently educated on the previously respected customs, etiquette, traditions and expected social behavior of the destinations they are visiting.
 Some of the behavior and ignorance we see in resorts around the world is staggeringly bad.
 We have all been there at the Buffet in an All Inclusive termed as "all abusive" or a mega Cruise ship, with all-you-can-eat buffet lunches and dinners with Hamburger and Hot Dog grills, piles of Pizza slices and stainless steel dishes to scoop the food up from.
 We are living in a world of the 24 hour stuff yourself food culture with an attitude of "I've paid for it so I will eat it!"
 No wonder obesity is so high in the western world!

 What is it with our fellow travellers today?
 You can always tell the level by the questions asked or the statements made.
 Here are some classic examples...

 - In a Hotel Lobby at check-in "Do these stairs go up or down?"